 At each visit, your child will also be able to change the color of the bands that connect the wire to the brackets.
 This gives them a chance to make their dental brace their own.
 They can express themselves with a large number of different colors we have available to choose from or to mix and match!

 Indiana Orthodontist dynamic duo Dr. Surber and Dr. Schmidt wanted to find a better way of doing a traditional brace, and with the help of modern science, they have.
-Call our office today at 888-722-5033 to schedule a consultation.
+Call our office today to schedule a consultation.
 You can also use our online form to leave us a message, and a member of our staff will be in touch soon.

 Learn about how 21st century orthodontics can give you the smile of your dreams.
 Just enter your email below and we’ll promptly send it to you!